 The increased polarity of the medium facilitates the SN1 reaction mechanism and tertiary alkyl halide become more reactive

 RX → R+ + X–

 The reactivity is further influenced by the branching of the carbon chain and by the possible presence of a double bond and position of a second halogen atom.
 Among the tested monovalent and divalent halo compounds, methyl iodide and methylene iodide along with benzyl bromide and allyl bromide are found most reactive.

 Why Can’t Alkyl Iodides be Prepared Directly?

 - Alkyl lithium compounds are generally prepared by reaction between lithium metal and an alkyl halide using a hydrocarbon or ethereal solvent along with an atmosphere of dry nitrogen or argon.

-Alkyl chlorides are preferable and not alkyl iodide as these compounds react very quickly with resultant alkyl lithium.
-The concentrations of solutions of n-butyl lithium can be determined by double titration method.
+- Alkyl chlorides are preferable and not alkyl iodide as these compounds react very quickly with resultant alkyl lithium.
+The concentrations of solutions of n-butyl lithium can be determined by the double titration method.
 Lithium alkyl attack diethyl ether and are less stable in tetrahydrofuran.